 East Cornwall · PL22

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Lostwithiel, that work is shaped by the place itself — Lostwithiel is a medieval town on the river Fowey, formerly the capital of Cornwall, with a strong antiques trade, a Norman church and an extensive Conservation Area, with a building stock that leans toward medieval and Georgian merchants' houses and Victorian terraces.
+Anchor any Lostwithiel loft conversion in the local fabric and the rest follows — Lostwithiel is a medieval town on the river Fowey, formerly the capital of Cornwall, with a strong antiques trade, a Norman church and an extensive Conservation Area, with a building stock that leans toward medieval and Georgian merchants' houses and post-war estates.

 • Conservation Area